 Some DWDM systems provide up to 144 wavelengths of mixed service types, and can transport to long distances by integrating amplifiers and dispersion compensators.
 DWDM technology is more costly, but is a better solution for large capacity data transport and connectivity over long distances.

-- Erbium-doped fiber amplifier (EDFA) is an optical device that amplifies optical signals without converting them to electrical signals, making it possible for them to reach further distances (between 80km and 200km) without intermediary nodes.
+- Erbium-doped fiber amplifier (EDFA) is an optical device that amplifies optical signals without converting them to electrical signals, enabling them to reach longer distances (between 80km and 200km) without intermediary nodes.
 EDFAs are commonly used in DWDM networks.
-PacketLight offers three types of EDFAs: pre-amplifiers, boosters, and inline amplifiers.
+PacketLight offers three types of EDFAs: inline, boosters, and pre-amplifiers.

-- Fiber optic cables can be tapped and the data transmitted can be extracted, with the main concerns being confidentiality, data integrity, and authentication.
-This has lead to an increase in data security over DWDM and OTN links, including security requirements and regulations put into place.
-One of the solutions to deal with this threat is encryption of the information transmitted.
-Implementing encryption at the optical layer (Layer-1) of the client signal has several advantages over Layer-2/3, as Layer-1 supports multiple client protocols, does not allow for omissions and is easier to deploy.
-Most importantly, encryption on Layer-1 is transparent to the traffic at full bandwidth without any degradation to the DWDM link, whereas Layer-2/3 reduces the bandwidth of the data transport up to 50% due to high overhead.
-The optical layer can also detect tapping attempts as it constantly monitors the power levels of the DWDM channels and alerts of any change
+- Optical encryption solves the need for data security over DWDM and OTN links, and answers requirements and regulations that have been put into place to maintain confidentiality, data integrity, and authentication.
+Implementing encryption at the optical layer (Layer-1) of the signal has several advantages.
+Layer-1 supports multiple client protocols, does not allow for omissions and is easier to deploy.
+Most importantly, encryption on Layer-1 is transparent to the traffic at full bandwidth, without degradation to the link.
+The optical layer can also detect tapping attempts as it constantly monitors the power levels of the DWDM channels and alerts of any change.

 - 100GBase-ER4 refers to 100Gb Ethernet.
 It is a port type of an extended range (ER) optic for single mode fiber.
 It uses four wavelengths in the 1300nm each carrying 25Gb/s for a distance of 40km.
 The mux/demux of the four wavelengths is built inside the modules, and its interface is dual LC fiber.
-The ER4 optical modules can also support OTN OTU4 100G rate.
+The ER4 optical modules also supports 100G OTN OTU4 rate.

 - ESCON (Enterprise Systems Connections) is a method of data connection proprietary to IBM.
 The method utilizes a half-duplex optical fiber with serial interface.
 It is used mainly for connecting peripheral devices (printers, tape drives, disk storages) to IBM's mainframe computers.
 PacketLight's solutions support ESCON based connectivity.